ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

 5. Initialize the driver

-6. Test each Functionality, including error scenarios
+6. Test each functionality, including error scenarios